AmpersandTarski/documentation/prototypes/extensions/execengine.md

     RULE r2:  coworker |- (pl\/member)~;(pl\/member)-I
     VIOLATION (TXT "DelPair;coworker;Person;", SRC I, TXT ";Person;", TGT I)

 Let us discuss both rules, starting with the first one.
-The `ROLE` statement assigns rule `r1` to the Exec-Engine.
-The instruction for the Exec-Engine is given in the `VIOLATION` string.
+The `ROLE` statement assigns rule `r1` to the ExecEngine.
+The instruction for the ExecEngine is given in the `VIOLATION` string.
 It will be executed for each violation of rule `r1`.

-Elaborating on this example, just which violations will the Exec-Engine resolve?
+Elaborating on this example, just which violations will the ExecEngine resolve?
 Suppose the project has Alfred and Bob on the team before Harry is assigned.
 This means that the relation `coworker` contains `("Alfred", "Bob")` and `("Bob", "Alfred")` for starters.
 When the pair `("Zeus-III", "Harry")` is added to the relation `member`, we get the following violations: `("Alfred", "Harry")`, `("Harry", "Alfred")`, `("Bob", "Harry")`, and `("Harry", "Bob")`.
-So, the following instructions will be given to the Exec-Engine:
+So, the following instructions will be given to the ExecEngine:

     "InsPair;coworker;Person;Alfred;Person;Harry"
     "InsPair;coworker;Person;Harry;Person;Alfred"
     "InsPair;coworker;Person;Bob;Person;Harry"
     "InsPair;coworker;Person;Harry;Person;Bob"

-Note that the violations of rule `r1` are precisely the pairs the Exec-Engine must add to `coworker` to satisfy rule `r1`.
+Note that the violations of rule `r1` are precisely the pairs the ExecEngine must add to `coworker` to satisfy rule `r1`.
 The function `InsPair` is a predefined ExecEngine function, that adds to the population of a relation.
 The corresponding function `DelPair` removes pairs from the population of a relation.
 In the example, it is used to remove people from `coworker` that no longer share a project.

 **Notes**: